coverclock/com-diag-hazer/DISPLAY.md

 etc.) is being used, and one or more flags.
-A flag of '<' indicates that the satellite is on the active list (see ACT above, provided by the NMEA GSA sentence); a '?' indicates that the azimuth and/or the elevation were empty (but display as zero; typically means that the almanac has not yet been received - a cold start - but occasionally indicates that the satellite is not in the received almanac, which I've seen when GPS ground control is testing a new satellite); and a '!' indicates that the signal strength was empty but displays as zero (some receivers use this to indicate the satellite is in the almanac but is not being received over an avaiable RF channel).
+A flag of '<' indicates that the satellite is on the active list (see ACT above, provided by the NMEA GSA sentence); a '?' indicates that the azimuth and/or the elevation were empty but displays as zero (typically means that the almanac has not yet been received - a cold start - but occasionally indicates that the satellite is not in the received almanac, which I've seen when GPS ground control is testing a new satellite); a '!' indicates that the signal strength was empty but displays as zero (some receivers use this to indicate the satellite is in the almanac but is not being received over an avaiable RF channel); a '-' indicates that a PUBX,04 message has indicated that the satellite was excluded in the solution (this is apparently different from having the satellite's ephemeris but not using it in the solution).